fadado/jqt/docs/content/structure.md

 Predefined macros and user define macros have the same call sequence:

 ```
-<%include "head.html">
+<%include head.html>
 <%stylesheet jqt.css>
 ```

 With these simple tools is possible to emulate features considered advanced in some template engines, like template inheritance (also known as _blocks_).
-For example, in the base template (assume it is named `default.html`) you must put this conditional macro call:
+For example, in the base template (assume it is named `default.html`) you can put this conditional macro call to define a default title block:

 ```
 <%ifndef HEAD_TITLE>